venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

    automatic unit conversions if a mismatch of units is detected between a scheme and the host model (see :numref:`Section %s <AutomaticUnitConversions>` for details).

- * For the static build only, filters out unused variables for a given suite.
+ * Filters out unused variables for a given suite.

- * For the dynamic build only, creates Fortran code (``ccpp_modules_*.inc``, ``ccpp_fields_*.inc``) that stores pointers to the host model variables in the ``cdata`` structure.

- * Autogenerates software caps as appropriate, depending on the build type.
+ * Autogenerates software caps as appropriate:

-    * If dynamic, the script generates individual caps for all physics schemes.
-    * If static, the script generates caps for the suite as a whole and physics groups as defined in the input :term:`SDF`\s; in addition, the :term:`CCPP` API for the static build is generated.
+    * The script generates caps for the suite as a whole and physics groups as defined in the input :term:`SDF`\s; in addition, the :term:`CCPP` API for the build is generated.

- * Populates makefiles with schemes, scheme dependencies, and caps.
-For the static build, statements to compile the static :term:`CCPP` API are included as well.
+ * Populates makefiles with caps.
+Statements to compile the :term:`CCPP` API are included as well.

 .. _ccpp_prebuild: